jsoup release 1.7.2

 Improvements

-• Added support for supplementary characters outside of the Basic Multilingual Plane.
+- Added support for supplementary characters outside of the Basic Multilingual Plane.

-• Added support for structural pseudo CSS selectors, including :first-child, :last-child, :nth-child, :nth-last-child, :first-of-type, :last-of-type, :nth-of-type, :nth-last-of-type, :only-child, :only-of-type, :empty, and :root
+- Added support for structural pseudo CSS selectors, including

-• Added a maximum body response size to Jsoup.Connection, to prevent running out of memory when trying to read extremely large documents.
-The default is 1MB.
+Jsoup.Connection, to prevent running out of memory when trying to read extremely large documents.
+The default is 1MB. - Refactored the HTML

-• Added Node.childNodesCopy(), to create an independent copy of a Node's children.
+Node.childNodesCopy(, to create an independent copy of a Node's children.) - When parsing in XML mode, preserve XML declarations (

-• Allow Whitelist test methods to be extended
+Whitelisttest methods to be extended - Added

-• When parsing, allow all tags to self-close.
+Document.OutputSettings.outlinemode, to aid HTML debugging by printing out in outline mode, similar to browser HTML inspectors. - When parsing, allow all tags to self-close.
 Tags that aren't expected to self-close will get an end tag.

 Bug Fixes

-• When cloning an Element, reset the classnames set so as not to hold a pointer to the source's.
+Element, reset the classnames set so as not to hold a pointer to the source's. - Corrected the javadoc for

-• Limit how far up the stack the formatting adoption agency algorithm will travel, to prevent the chance of a run-away parse when the HTML stack is hopelessly deep.
+Element#child(to note that it can throw) IndexOutOfBounds. - Limit how far up the stack the formatting adoption agency algorithm will travel, to prevent the chance of a run-away parse when the HTML stack is hopelessly deep.

 Many thanks to everyone who contributed patches, suggestions, and bug reports.
 If you have any suggestions for the next release, I would love to hear them; please get in touch via the mailing list or to me directly.